Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 # Restore script for the oracle26ai Docker environment.

-# It reads the image name from the backup folder, creates the Docker volume,
+# It reads the image name from the backup folder, creates a Docker volume,

 # restores the archived Oracle data into the volume,